 The main retinal diseases

 Retinal disease is known as retinopathy and presents different symptoms according to where the retina is affected.
 Diseases affecting the centre of the retina, called maculopathies, result in the loss of visual acuity, whereas diseases of the peripheral retina usually affect the field of vision, resulting in a loss of lateral vision.
-The most common retinal diseases are macular degeneration, glaucoma, diabetic retinopathy and retinal detachment.
+The most common retinal diseases are macular degeneration, diabetic retinopathy and retinal detachment.
 Under the scientific guidance ofDr Roberto Pinelli, an eye-surgeon and researcher with decades of experience in the field, SERI – Switzerland Eye Research Institute offers state-of the-art solutions to treat the most common retinal diseases.

 Timely, targeted treatment